 The adoption of cloud technology has been on the rise for government organizations that want cost savings and easier data sharing.
 Organizations are ensuring security by storing classified data on private clouds.

-This technology hasn’t been widely adopted by the public sector, but once cost-effective solutions are developed for the government, adoption is expected to increase.
-Government organizations that have experimented with block-chain have realized benefits such as increased security and efficiency.
+This technology hasn’t been widely adopted by the public sector, but once cost-effective solutions are developed for the public sector, adoption is expected to increase.
+Government organizations that have experimented with blockchain have realized benefits such as increased security and efficiency.

-This infrastructure combines all of an organization’s technology into a single platform.
+This type of infrastructure combines all of an organization’s technology into a single platform.
 Many government organizations like this option for it’s scalability and cost-saving possibilities.